RoarAbiye/.dotfiles/README.md

 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License
-This repository is licensed under the WTFPL.
+This repository is licensed under the BEERWARE.
 See the LICENSE file for more details.